charithrd/Predicting-Alzheimer-s-Disease-with-Machine-Learning/README.md

 ![Seaborn Distribution Plot](Assets/DHeatmap.png)

+* As per the correlation matrix below features are identified as the best explanable insights with diagnosis.
+  - MMSE - Mini-Mental State Examination Score
+  - Functional Asssessment Score
+  - Memory Complaints
+  - Behavioral Problems
+  - ADL - Activities of Daily Living Score

 #### Univariate Analysis:
 * Perform a detailed analysis of each individual variable to understand its distribution, central tendency, variability, and potential impact on the target variable.